srundall/engl411/README.md

-# Ehlers Danlos Info Page
+# TV Shows I Watched This Year

-This is an info page about the hypermobility class of Ehlers Danlos Syndrome.
+This is an informational page about the TV shows I watched in 2024.